JD154/fedora-dotfiles/README.md

 ## How to install

-Use [stow](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) to install easly dotfiles.
+Use [stow](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) to easily install dotfiles.

 1. Clone the repo: